K2 Synthetic Marijuana: Heart Attacks, Suicides, and Surveillance

 My son killed himself on Sunday 6 Nov 2011.
 He was taking very large amounts of Spice and was addicted.
 The alteration of his mental state definitely contributed to his Suicide.
 People fail to see the spiritual side and how evil forces attach to drugs and use them as a medium to provoke such thoughts and behavior.
 My son was very successful and not someone you think would be prone to suicide.
-There is no doubt in my mind he would still be alive today if he had not been involved with the use and eventual addiction to Spice, he could have gone to the Resurgence Behavioral Health to get help.
+There is no doubt in my mind he would still be alive today if he had not been involved with the use and eventual addiction to Spice.

 I've redacted the online identity of the writer because a little Google-fu allowed me to confirm this report.

 Again, causation is difficult to establish without a proper study design based on these anecdotal reports.
 To play devil's advocate, impulsive young men with ready means to harm themselves might already be predisposed to suicide.
 But I've gotten too many of these sorts of comments to think that the compounds in K2, Spice, and similar products aren't causing some chronic psychological disturbances.
 These anecdotes, as are even the most carefully-documented case reports, are fertile for the generation of scientific hypotheses.